bjornbm/dimensional/README.md

 ## Package Flags

-Package flags enable users get instances for `Quantity` that are useful to interoperate with various popular packages, without adding dependencies for those who do not need it.

 To provide `Binary` serialization for `Quantity` from the `binary` package, the `binary` flag can be used like so:

 ```bash